Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 - Cryptocurrencies

-SoFi Invest subtracts cryptocurrencies and futures from the list but adds closed-end funds.
-SoFi Invest has more accounts types.
+SoFi Invest does not offer cryptocurrencies or futures, but adds closed-end funds.
+SoFi Invest also has more account types.

-And then there’s SoFi’s automated service.
-A robo account costs nothing extra and one can be opened as an individual taxable account or one of the others just mentioned.
-Robinhood has 1% free match for IRAs.
+SoFi also has an automated investing service.
+There’s no extra fee, and you can open a robo account as an individual taxable account or as one of the other available account types.
+Robinhood offers a 1% free match for IRAs.

 Winner: Tie